 Border crossings in the Middle East can be slow, and it can take hours to pass through immigration and customs formalities, especially if you bring your own car.
 Showing patience, politeness and good humour may speed up the process.

 If travelling overland to or from the Middle East, you can approach the region from Africa, the Caucasus, Iran or Europe.
+Access to and from the Arabian Peninsula overland is hampered by the difficulty of obtaining a visa for Saudi Arabia, transit or otherwise.

 Middle East Border Crossings at a Glance